About

 Contact

-You can contact me through my work email or GitHub if it is a matter regarding coding or a repository.
+You can contact me through my work email if you are interested in freelance consulting or GitHub if it is a matter regarding coding or a repository.